 Gloria McNair has admired the environmental work of Groundwork Jacksonville since the organization began.
 Now, as Manager of Community Engagement and Equity Initiatives, she engages the citizens — especially residents from historically underserved urban neighborhoods — in visioning, advocating for and shaping Groundwork projects including McCoys Creek restoration and building the Emerald Trail.

 Gloria’s professional career has been diverse, yet at the core of her work has been a dedication to service.
 She joined the U.S. Navy and served 22 years of active service, first as a Hospital Corpsman and then as an Environmental Health Officer.
 After retiring in Jacksonville, she used her skills as an educator and preventive health advocate with the Florida Department of Health in Duval to support initiatives such as the Green Team’s community garden.
 Gloria has a MA in Human Resource Development from Webster University, a Bachelor of Science degree in Psychology from Excelsior and an Associates of Science degree in Environmental Health from Merritt College.
 Originally from South Carolina, Gloria now proudly claims Jacksonville as home for her and her husband and two daughters.

-This interview took place on August 7, 2021.
+This interview was conducted by Carly Schmidt on August 7, 2021.
 Learn more about Gloria’s work at groundworkjacksonville.org.

 What was your first introduction to Groundwork Jacksonville in the community?